-The Artemis mission has not changed from its conception.
+Artemis mission has not changed from its conception.
 Borne out of the writing workshops held for the victims of domestic violence in Southwest Virginia, Artemis Journal has been an advocate for social justice since 1977.
 We continue to pay tribute to those foundations today by advocating equal and fair treatment of all.
 Artemis strongly denounces all forms of discrimination.
 Whether it is a fight against sexism or racism, Artemis works to elevate the voices of all genders and backgrounds—and to provide a pathway for their art.

 More history/herstory of Artemis Journal

 In the aftermath of the Women’s Marches of 2017, Artemis adopted this ancient proverb for the journal’s theme: “Women Hold Up Half the Sky.”
-Emblematic of this theme, we featured two women who have held up their part of the sky, Photographer, Sally Mann and Poet, Natasha Trethewey.
+Emblematic of this theme, we featured two women who have held up their part of the sky, Photographer Sally Mann and Poet Natasha Trethewey.
 Our cover image for Artemis 2019 is a stunning photograph from Sally Mann’s recent show, “Sally Mann—A Thousand Crossings,” which opened last year at the National Gallery of Art and has since traveled internationally.
-Our featured poet is U.S. Poet Laureate and Pulitzer Prize winner, Natasha Trethewey, who opens our journal with her profound poem, “Reach.”
+Our featured poet is U.S. Poet Laureate and Pulitzer Prize winner Natasha Trethewey, who opens our journal with her profound poem, “Reach.”

-Jeri Rogers, Editor-in Chief & Founder
+Jeri Rogers, Founder & Editor-in-Chief

-Donnie Secreast, Associate Editor
+Julia Fallon, Associate Editor

-Page Turner, Art Editor
+Page Turner, Zephren Turner, Art & Layout Editors

 Jonathan Rogers, Treasurer & Legal Advisor